Blog

 • Building an MCP Server to Let Claude Read My Blood Sugar

-Disclaimer!!!
-Think very carefully before you expose your data to any third party, this is doubly important with health data.
-Everything here is for fun and in no way should be construed as medical advice or indeed any sort of advice.
+Disclaimer: Think carefully before exposing your data to any third party — this is doubly important with health data.
+Everything here is for fun and in no way should be construed as medical advice.

 Overview

-A few years back I was diagnosed with type 2 diabetes due to a series of lab errors.
-This BBC News link has more detail but long story short my h1bac was reported 5 points over its actual meaning I was officially a diabetic.
-This came as a surprise and brought with it a whole bunch of worry.
+A few years back I was diagnosed with type 2 diabetes — due to a series of lab errors.
+This BBC News article has more detail, but in short: my HbA1c was reported five points over its actual value, making me officially diabetic.
+It came as a shock, and brought with it a whole lot of worry.

-Shortly after I got the news I was invited the local surgery to have a Libre 2 sensor explained and fitted.
-These are small round discs that stick a needle into your arm and report your blood sugar to an application on your phone.
+Shortly after I got the news, I was invited to the local surgery to have a Libre 2 sensor explained and fitted.
+These are small discs that stick a needle into your arm and report your blood sugar to an app on your phone.

-Abbott’s LibreView phone application dashboard is fine for glancing at trends, but I wanted to actually interrogate my data: correlate glucose spikes with meals, compare patterns across weeks, ask questions I hadn’t thought of yet.
-Most of all I wanted to have the data on my servers.
-But that’s for another blog post.
+Abbott’s LibreView dashboard is fine for glancing at trends.
+But I wanted to interrogate my data: correlate glucose spikes with meals, compare patterns across weeks, ask questions I hadn’t thought of yet.
+Most of all, I wanted my data on my server.

 Model Context Protocol is Anthropic’s open standard for connecting AI assistants to external data sources.
-Instead of copying and pasting data into Claude, you can build a small server that lets Claude query your data directly.
+Instead of copying and pasting data into Claude, you build a small server that exposes tools Claude can call directly.

-You define what data it can access and how it authenticates.
+You define what data is accessible and how it authenticates.
 Claude does the rest.

-For my glucose data, this meant I could ask questions like:
+For my glucose data, this means I can ask things like:

 • “What was my average blood sugar last week?”